 This topic reviews the clinical features and diagnosis of ALPS.
 The epidemiology, genetics, pathogenesis, management, and prognosis of ALPS are discussed separately.
 (See "Autoimmune lymphoproliferative syndrome (ALPS): Epidemiology and pathogenesis" and "Autoimmune lymphoproliferative syndrome (ALPS): Management and prognosis".)

-In the two largest cohorts of patients with ALPS, the French cohort and National Institutes of Health (NIH) cohort, disease onset was most commonly defined by lymphoproliferative disease, with a median age of disease onset of 2.7 to 3 years of age [1,2].
-Patients with later disease onset often presented with autoimmune disease rather than lymphoproliferative disease.
+In the two largest cohorts of patients with ALPS, the French cohort and National Institutes of Health (NIH) cohort, disease onset was most commonly marked by lymphoproliferation with generalized adenopathy and hepatosplenomegaly at a median age of 2.7 to 3 years [1,2].
+Patients with later disease onset often presented with autoimmune manifestations rather than lymphoproliferative disease.

-Autoimmune lymphoproliferative syndrome due to mutations in the FAS gene that encodes an apoptosis-associated antigen (ALPS-FAS) is the most common and best-characterized type of ALPS.
+ALPS due to mutations in the FAS gene that encodes an apoptosis-associated antigen (ALPS-FAS) is the most common and best-characterized type of ALPS, although it is nonetheless a rare condition.
 The following are the main consequences of perturbed lymphocyte homeostasis in ALPS-FAS.

 - Neven B, Magerus-Chatinet A, Florkin B, et al. A survey of 90 patients with autoimmune lymphoproliferative syndrome related to TNFRSF6 mutation.
 Blood 2011; 118:4798.